 The BIU architecture varies according to the size of the external bus.
 The BIU comprises four segment registers and an instruction pointer, temporary storage for instructions held in the instruction queue, and bus control logic.

-The register model and principal signals for the 8086 and x86 processors is shown in Fig. 7.9.
+The register model and principal signals for the 8086 and x86 processors are shown in Figure 7.10.